|Commodity:||Gold and Silver|

 Riverside previously conducted an initial field work program that discovered high grade silver exceeding 2 kg/t (60 oz/t) in outcrops.
 The program consisted of 152 rock chip samples and returned assay values from < 5 g/t up to 2,900 g/t silver, with gold values ranging from 5 ppb up to 5.4 g/t.
 Multiple samples returned values over 50 g/t silver, which is uncommon for this region of Mexico and indicates a potentially highly significant target.

 Two main mineralized zones have been identified at Clemente, known as Nuevo Mundo and El Mundo.
-A third high potential target area has a magnetic anomaly under shallow cover just north of the high grade gold and silver outcrops.
+A third high potential target called the Santa Elena Target has a magnetic anomaly under shallow cover just north of the high grade gold and silver outcrops.

 Multiple silver/gold workings are located throughout the property, enabling Riverside geologists to gain a better understanding of mineralization potential and sub-surface geology and alteration.
 Primary exploration targets adjacent to these abandoned mines show extensive silver mineralization, including a rock chip sample of 2,900 g/t silver.